 In this section, we show that the optimal step size under $\hfva$ is $\Theta(1/t).$ Furthermore, we show under this optimal step size, GD sequence makes constant progress towards the ground truth.
 Precisely, we prove the following theorem.

 \thmValidGD*

 In this section, we still use $L$ to denote constant $100.$ We start from analyzing the behavior of the population meta-objective $\bfva$ for step sizes within $[0,1/L].$ We show the optimal step size within this range is $\Theta(1/t)$ and GD sequence moves towards $w^*$ under the optimal step size.
-This serves as step 1 in Section~\ref{sec:strategy} We defer the proof of Lemma~\ref{lem:expectation_small} into Section~\ref{sec:bfva_small}.
+The following lemma is a formal version of Lemma~\ref{lem:expectation_small_informal}.
+This serves as step 1 in Section~\ref{sec:strategy}.
+We defer the proof of Lemma~\ref{lem:expectation_small} into Section~\ref{sec:bfva_small}.

 \begin{restatable} {lemma}{expectSmall} Suppose noise level $\sigma$ is a large enough constant $c_1$.
 Assume unroll length $t\geq c_2$ and dimension $d\geq c_4$ for some constants $c_2,c_4.$ There exist $\eta_1,\eta_2,\eta_3=\Theta(1/t)$ with $\eta_1<\eta_2<\eta_3$ such that